-Updated: September, 2017Summary of common traffic laws in Iowa – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: June, 2018Summary of common traffic laws in Iowa – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the Iowa Governor's Traffic Safety Bureau website.

 In Iowa, the maximum speed limit for cars is 70 mph.
 The maximum highway speed for trucks is also 70 mph.
-These are maximum speeds.
-Speeds may be lower on highway passing through urban areas.
+Speed limits vary by state and, in some cases, county-by-county.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Iowa allows new drivers to get their learners permit at the age of 14.
 You must have your provisional license for a minimum of 12 months.
 Drivers can then get their intermediate license at 16.
 An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
 However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.